 That’s the healthy kind of silence.

-The second kind of silence is the hurtful destructive kind, which as above explains, is too easy to avoid.
+The second kind of silence has the potential to be the hurtful destructive kind, which as above explains, is too easy to avoid.
 It is the silence which is taken without a signal.
-The silence that is meted out without explanation or precursor, leaving the person on the receiving end in a daze, discombobulated, wounded, wondering what in holy hell just happened?
-Where did my friend go?
-Why are they doing this when we were just playing yesterday and we were having so much fun did I do something wrong behind my own back how many yoga classes can I do in one day meditation is an asshole, right?
+The silence that is meted out without explanation or precursor, usually leaving the person on the receiving end wondering what in holy hell is happening?

-It is the silence that can be summed up in two words: Passive.
-Aggression.
-And these two words, they are never, ever, not once, is where anyone should wish to be because it is unkind.
+It is the silence which feels unkind.
 And without kindness for one another, I don’t have a God damned clue where we’re left.

-When you are on the precipice of silence, consider the above two ways forward and weigh your options against your character, and the reality that we treat people with the respect we show ourselves – either it is comms before the silence, or calm before the storm.
-If the later is the option which you choose, then remember that you will have earned every bit of the storm which you brewed.
+When you are on the precipice of silence, consider the above two ways forward and weigh your options against your character, and the reality that we treat people with the respect we show ourselves.

 As always, choose wisely friends.